 2. Most people would agree that energy efficiency is an important issue and one worth talking about.
 Why should communities be inspired to enter the competition?

 When it comes to energy efficiency, everyone wins.
 Consumers save money, municipal governments reduce their expenses, and an entire community becomes more energy independent and environmentally sustainable.
-The Georgetown University Energy Prize provides a unique platform that will bring together residents, government leaders and utilities in competing communities, united in the goal of improving their energy efficiency.
-Entering the competition will give communities access to financial opportunities (see “Reasons for Competing” below), educational and technical resources creating far-reaching benefits that will last beyond the life of the competition.
+The Georgetown University Energy Prize provides a unique platform to bring together residents, government leaders, and utilities in competing communities, all united in the goal of improving their energy efficiency.
+Entering the competition will create far-reaching benefits and provide communities access to financial opportunities (see “Reasons for Competing” below), and educational and technical resources.

-In June 2013, at Georgetown University, President Obama talked about reducing the nation’s overall carbon emissions as a way to fight climate change.
+3. At Georgetown University, in June 2013, President Obama talked about reducing the nation’s overall carbon emissions as a way to fight climate change.
 Why not develop a prize for reducing carbon emissions?

 B. REASONS FOR COMPETING